gatesch/example-php-sti-helloworld/README.md

 ```

 and add the URL as a Webhook in your github Repository, read https://developer.github.com/webhooks/ for more details about github Webhooks

+--- To remove from the project ---

+$ oc delete all --selector app=php-example